What Gives Bitcoin Value?

 You can’t divide gold very easily, either, and if you want to spend it in the world’s biggest society (the Internet), you will run into all the above problems.

-You see gold is a respectable store of value.
-It’s hard money, but it’s not very transportable, or divisible, and it costs you a lot to secure if you have a lot, and using it in the digital economy, well it’s a relic.
+Gold is a respectable store of value.
+It’s hard money, but it’s not very transportable, or divisible, and it costs you a lot to secure, and it ain’t getting any smarter.
+So, now we know, Bitcoin is much more useful than gold.

 What Gives Bitcoin Value?